The Pluripotent Stem Cell Facility offers a variety of training for internal and external scientists.

 - hPSC cryopreservation and recovery

-The course is open to both CCHMC/UC investigators and external investigators.
+The course is open to both Cincinnati Children's/UC investigators and external investigators.
 We can accommodate up to a maximum of three people per lab for each training session.The cost of this training course includes cells, media, all reagents and training manual, as well as follow-up support from PSCF technical staff.

 Please contact us for available dates, and internal investigators may also view pricing information.